 High-paid occupations are more male-dominated (Card et al. 2016; Blau and Kahn 2017), and male-dominated workplaces are more competitive and adversarial (Gutek and Cohen 1987; Buser et al. 2014; Flory et al. 2015).
-Gender gaps in such workplaces may arise because of a gendered mismatch in preferences over workplace norms.
+Gender gaps in such workplaces may arise because of a gendered mismatch in preferences over workplace rules and norms.
 For example, women are less competitive, less likely to self-promote, and more likely to avoid public speaking than men (Niederle and Vesterlund 2007; Exley and Kessler 2022; De Paola et al. 2021).
-Gendered preferences like these can lead to gender gaps in tasks which are more emphasized in male-dominated spaces - like courtroom cross-examination, political campaigning, and salary negotiations.
+Gendered preferences like these can lead to gender gaps in tasks which are more emphasized in male-dominated spaces - like courtroom cross-examination, political campaigning, salary negotiations, and golf-oriented networking (Luguri and Eve 2021; Biasi and Sarsons 2022; Biggerstaff et al. 2024).